 2. Set a Target Retirement Age

 If you are 10 years short of retirement, you might be as young as 45 if you are financially prepared and anxious to stop working, or as elderly as 65 or 70 if you are not.
 People who live longer should plan for retirement as though they’ll need to support a retirement that may last three decades or more.

 Gary, a Georgia State resident, never planned for his retirement.
 He felt that at whatever age he retires, he will be well-off.
 Due to the Covid-19 pandemic, Gary was laid off.

-He found it difficult getting jobs after, which led to his early retirement.
-If Gary set his age of retirement, he may not have been too surprised when employers preferred younger and more energetic employees.
+He found it difficult to get jobs after, which led to his early retirement.
+If Gary had set his age of retirement, he may not have been too surprised when employers preferred younger and more energetic employees.

 Planning for retirement entails assessing not just your anticipated spending patterns in retirement but also the length of your retirement.
 For example, a retirement that lasts 30 to 40 years differs significantly from one that lasts only half that long.

 While many employees aspire to retire early, a reasonable target retirement date strikes a compromise between the size of the retirement portfolio and the length of retirement that the nest egg can sustain.